PGraphRAG-benchmark/PGraphRAG/README.md

 <br>
 <div>
-Personalized Graph-Based Retrieval for Large Language Models: https://arxiv.org/abs/2501.02157
+Check our paper on Personalized Graph-Based Retrieval for Large Language Models at https://arxiv.org/abs/2501.02157
 </div>
 <br>